acwright/6502/Software/ROMs/DB BIOS/README.md

 DB BIOS
 =======

-BIOS ROM for the Dev Board
+This is the source code for the DB BIOS, a custom BIOS for the 6502 Dev Board.

 Install: